 supported by the Academies and Governments in general, was not delusively giving the impression that we will somehow manage to negotiate a sustainable path through the potential perils of climate change, thus avoiding confronting the need for serious strategies

 of adaptation.
 The narrative was still about prevention, in spite of the lack of decisive action to limit global warming over many decades, rather than adaptation to the inevitability of climate changes that may be beyond anyone's control, such as a drastic

 failure of rain-fed agriculture.
-Whilst acknowledging there are many unknowns he concluded that the available data pointed to a probable societal collapse within ten years.
+Whilst acknowledging there are many unknowns he concluded that the available data pointed to possible near-term societal collapse within ten years.

 1) 17 of the 18 hottest summers on record have occurred in the last 18 years.